istio/istio.io/content/docs/examples/advanced-egress/egress-tls-origination/index.md

 Kubernetes cluster, HTTP and HTTPS services can be accessed from applications inside the mesh.
 As described in that topic, by default Istio-enabled applications are unable to access URLs outside the cluster.
 To enable external access, a [`ServiceEntry`](/docs/reference/config/istio.networking.v1alpha3/#ServiceEntry) for the external service must be defined, or alternatively, [direct access to external services](/docs/tasks/traffic-management/egress/#calling-external-services-directly) must be configured.

-This task describes how to configure Istio to perform [TLS origination](/help/glossary/#tls-origination) for egress traffic.
+This example describes how to configure Istio to perform [TLS origination](/help/glossary/#tls-origination) for egress traffic.

 ## Use case

 Consider a legacy application that performs HTTP calls to external sites.
 Suppose the organization that operates the application receives a new requirement which states that all the external traffic must be encrypted.
 With Istio, such a requirement can be achieved just by configuration, without changing the code of the application.

-In this task, you configure Istio to open HTTPS connections to external services in cases the original traffic was HTTP.
+In this example, you configure Istio to open HTTPS connections to external services in cases the original traffic was HTTP.
 The application will send unencrypted HTTP requests as previously and Istio will encrypt the requests for the application.

 ## Before you begin